IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/README.md

 ln -s /usr/share/sbt/bin/sbt /usr/bin/sbt
 ```

-To find the version use
+To determine the version in use, run this command:

 `sbt sbtVersion`